pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-md/09-core-updates.md

 ---
-title: Migrate a Drupal Multidev Site to the Latest Version of Drupal Using Multidev
+title: Upgrade a Drupal Multidev Site to the Latest Version of Drupal Using Multidev
 subtitle: Configure Ongoing Core Update
 description:
 cms: "Drupal"